 - Effective communication of scientific information, both formally and informally, with a wide variety of audiences ranging from a technical audience to the general public, including social media

 - Discussion and interpretation of weather and climate processes, past and current events, and forecasts through multiple modes (e.g., oral presentation, written weather analysis or forecasting report, video recording of weather discussion)

 - Creation and delivery (oral and visual) of a scientific presentation and a written scientific report

 c.
 Required topics in atmospheric science

 The topics listed below should be addressed within required courses.
 They should be infused throughout the curriculum, with the understanding that mastery will be achieved only after students have taken mathematics and physics prerequisites.
-Some advanced meteorological topics may require knowledge of differential equations, which may be obtained through a prerequisite mathematics course [as is presently required for federal meteorologist positions (see Appendix A)] or through mathematics instruction within a meteorological context.

 - Governing equations

 - The importance of spatial and temporal scales in determining the nature of fluid motions

 - Structure and evolution of polar, tropical, and mid-latitude weather systems across spatial and temporal scales

 - Application of the principles of fluid motion to understand and predict atmospheric circulation systems